olemiss-physics/PHYS709-Fall2024/tutorials/git.md

 Click to add a README, then click "Create repository".

 You'll now be on the landing page for your newly created repository.
+By granting me access (settings/access and "Add people"-> "gavinsdavies") you will have completed this first basic tutorial.